ferserc1/bg2e-native/README.md

 ### Linux

 - Install Vulkan SDK following the instructions from the website: [https://www.lunarg.com/vulkan-sdk/](https://www.lunarg.com/vulkan-sdk).
 If you want CMake to automatically detect the location of Vulkan, unzip the tar file in the same directory where you downloaded the bg2e-cpp repository, and rename it to `vulkansdk`.
 Make sure you compile and run the Vulkan examples to check that everything is working correctly. [here](https://vulkan-tutorial.com/Development_environment#page_Linux) you can get help on installing Vulkan SDK on Linux.
+- Install xorg-dev package (required by GLFW3)

-- Install GLFW3 compiling form source and place it at the same directory as bg2e-cpp repository
+- Install GLFW3 compiling form source.

 #### Debugging on Linux